-Prerequisites: LEST 102 and ENG 102 or consent of instructor The student will develop a working vocabulary of legal terminology and will be introduced to basic legal research.
-The student will learn to analyze cases
+Prerequisites: LEST 102 and ENG 102 or consent of instructor

+The student will develop a working vocabulary of legal terminology and will be introduced to basic legal research.
+The student will learn to analyze cases and write legal abstracts, and memoranda.

-LEST 106 Legal Writing, Terminology, and Research II - 3 Credits
+Legal Writing, Terminology, and Research II-3 Credits